SchlossLab/mikropml/cran-comments.md

 This is a resubmission.
-I fixed the long-running examples.
+I reduced the package tarball size, it should now be 2.2 MB.

 ## Test environments